ron2015schmitt/Mathematiques/doc/intro/nested-multiarrays/README.md

 MultiArrays can contain any number type, eg `int`, `double`, `complex<float>`, `Quaternion<extended>`.
 Additionally, the elements of a `MultiArray` can be another type of `MultiArray`.
 These containers can be nested any number of levels.
+Nesting of multiarrays also allows for the creation of *block matrices*.
 ### Vector of Matrices
 A Vector of Matrices is useful for storing the values of a vector field on a grid of points
 ```C++